We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the evening when visiting Kyoto.
+To get the best value, try booking a flight in the afternoon when visiting Kyoto.
 Generally the prices will increase for flights at midday as these tend to have higher demand.

 Once Japan’s Imperial capital, today Kyoto is a bustling modern Japanese city with a population of nearly two million.
 But underneath its industrialised façade Kyoto’s past is reflected in every corner of the city.
 The preserved Shinto shrines, Buddhist temples and Meiji-era buildings are a stark reminder of the fires and wars it survived.
 The Onin War in 1467 that lasted ten years destroyed most of the city, taking it more than 50 years to recover.
 Today travellers booking flights to Kyoto can look forward to exploring the surviving structures from the Heian Period including the Byodoin Temple in Uji and Shimo Daigo-ji Temple and the immaculate pebble Zen gardens that are dotted throughout the city.